jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Awesome Android
 Set: The Fantastic Battles
 **Mimicry**
-If there are no other face-up characters in play, Awesome Android's ATK/DEF be
+If there are no other face-up characters in play, Awesome Android's ATK/DEF become 0/0 (and he gets stunned).

 # Baron Mordo (MC)
 Set: Legacy